 February 28, 2022 – June 11, 2023

-Although the 2020 LGBTQ+ @Union exhibition, set to celebrate the confluence of the 100th anniversary of women’s right to vote, the 50th anniversary of women at Union College, and the 2020 Presidential Election, was derailed by the pandemic, the 2022 edition of the exhibition not only explores ongoing, contemporary topics of the LGBTQ+ community, but also highlights the effects of the past two years on art-making practices, politics, culture, communities, and shaping identities.
-LGBTQ+ @Union, 2022: Stronger Together includes themes regarding transexual cultural inclusiveness, family pressures and coming-out deliberations, and moving past a binary construct of gender identity.
-This year the exhibition includes work in drawing and painting, illustration, photography, and poetry by current Union College students, alumni, and professors.
+Although the 2020 LGBTQ+ @Union exhibition, set to celebrate the confluence of the 100th anniversary of women’s right to vote, the 50th anniversary of women at Union College, and the 2020 Presidential Election, was derailed by the pandemic, the 2022-2023 edition of the exhibition not only explores ongoing, contemporary topics of the LGBTQ+ community, but also highlights the effects of the past two years on art-making practices, politics, culture, communities, and shaping identities.
+LGBTQ+ @Union: Stronger Together includes themes regarding transexual cultural inclusiveness, family pressures and coming-out deliberations, and moving past a binary construct of gender identity.
+The exhibition includes work in drawing and painting, illustration, photography, and poetry by current Union College students, alumni, and professors.

 Although our experiences, backgrounds, and preferences may differ person to person, we can all acknowledge that loving someone and finding love, and who we are in the process, can be a struggle.
 Let’s celebrate the beauty and the importance of that struggle, together.
 We still have a long way to go, but we will continue the journey together.
 The more connections we make to those around us, the fuller our lives become.
 We strengthen our community by supporting all its members.
 Love is love.